EfrenOrtega/validations/README.md

 ## Description:
  - There are two scripts to validate any &lt;input> html but each one works with different Framework CSS (Bootstrap and Tailwind)
  - This script was created by me in a school project, here the repository: https://github.com/KevinJaramilloLievano/CINE_06_03.git \

+## Update 08/13/2022:
+ - Now, there is a new script to validate without any framework CSS called "validations_css.js" and you need to link "validation.css" in your html you can find 'em inside the folder called "without framework" and there is an example as well.

 ## Types of Validations:
 1. only-words